Avaiga/taipy-doc/docs/knowledge_base/demos/bar_cutting.md

 # Understanding Bar Cutting Optimization

-[Bar Cutting](https://en.wikipedia.org/wiki/Cutting_stock_problem) optimization is the process of efficiently cutting bars or materials to specific lengths, minimizing waste, and maximizing the utilization of raw materials.
-It's a critical task in industries where precision and efficiency are paramount.
+[Bar Cutting](https://en.wikipedia.org/wiki/Cutting_stock_problem) optimization is the process of choosing the best size of cuts to make in bars to minimize waste, and maximize the raw material utilization.
+It's a critical task in industries where material lost represents important costs or shortfalls.

 # The Bar Cutting application